COHP110 Admissions Policy – Academic Policy

 1. The minimum admission requirements and the overall grade point average (GPA) required for admission to each program varies and can be found in the UTHSC Academic Bulletin.

 2. An applicant may be conditionally accepted to a program without having completed all prerequisite work.
-However, coursework must be successfully completed prior to starting the program.
+However, coursework must be successfully completed prior to final acceptance and thereby starting the program.

-3. The admissions committee may consider substituting a similar course for a prerequisite course with approval from the Academic Dean.
+3. The admissions committee may consider substituting a similar course for a prerequisite course with approval from the Executive Associate Dean for Academic, Faculty and Student Affairs.
+See COHP106 Waiver and/or Substitution Request Policy for submission process.

 6. Applicants must complete tests or examinations such as the Graduate Record Examination (GRE) and submit results when required by the program to which they apply.

-7. Applicants must participate in a personal interview if required by the program admission committee.
-The interview can provide an important opportunity for admission committee members to assess each applicant’s knowledge of and interest in the discipline being considered, and to observe each applicant’s personality traits, maturity, social adjustment, poise, and verbal communication ability which predictors of his/her ability may be to establish effective interpersonal relationships.
+7. Applicants must participate in an in-person interview if required by the program admission committee.
+This in-person interview can provide an important opportunity for the admission committee members to assess each applicant’s knowledge of and interest in the discipline being considered, and to observe each applicant’s personal attributes and interpersonal skills, just to name a few.
 The interview also gives applicants the opportunity to elaborate upon special circumstances that should be considered in the selection process.
 In some programs, interviews are used for advising applicants, and if they occur early in the cycle, provide an opportunity to advise applicants about remaining prerequisites and to make sure the correct courses are being planned.
 Interview results should be maintained in the applicant’s record in the program files for future reference.
+Alternative approaches for interviews (e.g. zoom/teams etc.) may be conducted by programs that are delivered fully online, and for international applicants or applicants with home addresses for the application that exceed 500 miles from the site of instruction.

 8. English courses taken at foreign universities (if accepted by the program) are counted as electives (English as a second language) and do not count toward fulfilling the prerequisite requirements for English in the programs requiring such a prerequisite.